Anti-Inflammatory Diet Plan →

 Jump to Recipe

-woman holding mug of vegan hazelnut Turkish coffee
+Woman holding mug of vegan hazelnut Turkish coffee. this for later

 What is Turkish Coffee?

-I also learned that the type of coffee BEAN you use is crucial and that adding creamer (or in this case, dairy free vegan hazelnut creamer) is even better when heated on the stove!
-Turkish coffee is pretty much AWESOME for practicing that!
+I also learned that the type of coffee bean you use is crucial and that adding creamer is even better when heated on the stove!

 How to Make Turkish Coffee

-Turkish coffee, or some may call this, Greek coffee, is made on the stove top with a Greek briki (a small of pot with a long handle that’s used to boil coffee).
+Turkish coffee, or some may call this Greek coffee, is made on the stove top with a Greek briki (a small of pot with a long handle that’s used to boil coffee).
 Turkish coffee creates a froth on its surface almost like an espresso.
-It’s also notable for the way it’s ground.
-You gotta make it SUPER FINE ya’ll!
-I blended a my Arabica coffee beans a little longer in the coffee grinder, until it almost turned into a powder.
+It’s also notable for the way the coffee is super finely ground.
+I ground my Arabica coffee beans in the coffee grinder until they turned into a powder.

-The coffee is then simmered (or soft boiled) with the water and sugar, but in this case, I subbed the extra sugar with so delicious vegan hazelnut coffee creamer.
+The coffee is then simmered with the water and sugar.
+I subbed the extra sugar with So Delicious vegan hazelnut coffee creamer.
 After simmering, the coffee is not filtered out.

-Now here’s where I tweak it.
-I did not use a Bikri, obviously.
+Now here’s where I tweaked it.
+I did not use a Bikri.
 Instead I used a small pot on the stove and add in a vegan hazelnut coffee creamer, to make it even frothier.
-Yes, my tweak is still AMAZING!
-I may be bias.

 mug of hazelnut Turkish coffee with dairy free creamer